RedisGraph/RedisGraph/docs/design.md

 2) "Straight Outta Compton,123.000000,37.000000,26.000000,30.750000"
 ```

-The first row is our result-set hearder which name each column according to the return clause.
+The first row is our result-set header which name each column according to the return clause.
 Second row contains our query result.

 Let's try another query, this time we'll find in how many movies each actor played.